nbuechler/nathanielbuechler/README.md

 My new webpage live on http://www.nathanielbuechler.com.
 This project is the 7th iteration of my webpage.
 Displaying my 'hat' - or role - as a Multifacited Specialist, this project displays the qualities of a technician that masters many skills while being sometimes satisfactory at many more.

 # History
 The original project was made many years ago with Photoshop slices.
 If you're unfamiliar with that concept, it is when the web designer takes a photoshop file and slices it into HTML tables.
 While much different from the 1st iteration, the 7th iteration doesn't use a web framework.
-This depicated project is more of an artifact ofmy website.
+This depricated project is more of an artifact ofmy website.

 # Goals
 * The main goal is to display all of my accomplishments.